Travel guide

 4. Upon landing in London, select the eSIM as your data line and activate data roaming on that line.

-Does eSIM work on the London Underground?
+Does the eSIM work on the London Underground?

 How many GB do I need for a 3-5 day trip to London?

 With normal use of maps, messaging, and social media, between 2 and 5 GB is more than enough.
 If you do a lot of video, video calls, or share your connection, aim for 8-10 GB or a high data plan.
-At the hotel, you can use Wi-Fi and save your data for when you're out and about.
+At the hotel, you can use Wi-Fi and save data for when you're out and about.

-Do I have data as soon as I land at Heathrow or Gatwick?
+Will I have data as soon as I land at Heathrow or Gatwick?

 Does the UK eSIM also cover Scotland and Wales?

-Is my phone eSIM compatible?
+Is my phone compatible with eSIM?

 Conclusion